 RVing with kids is amazing.
-It is natural way for families to bond, explore, learn, and grow.
-The transition however isn’t always so amazing.
+It is a natural way for families to bond, explore, learn, and grow.
+The transition, however, isn’t always so amazing.
 The emotional adjustment of leaving old friends behind can be quite difficult, especially for children.
 Let’s talk about what you can expect as your family transitions from home life and RV life and how to help your children during this time.

 Keeping in Touch with Old Friends.

-Children like adults, need friends.
+Children like adults need friends.
 However, sometimes, RVing means days, maybe weeks, without spending time with other people.
-Of course you will be with your family, but finding friends and sociazling with others can be tough.
+Of course, you will be with your family, but finding friends and socializing with others can be tough.
 Everyone assumes that RV camping is very social, but it isn’t always that way.
 You have to make an effort to connect with other RVers and work even harder to make those connections turn into friendships.

 This can be a difficult transition for the whole family.
 Not only have you left your old friends behind, but now you are on your own.